caesarsalad93/frogger-clone/README.md

 * 'down' arrow - Moves character down one space.
 * 'left' arrow - Moves character left one space.
 * 'right' arrow - Moves character right one space.

-## Features

--Each additional bug is placed on a random row, at a random position.
--Each additional bug is given a random speed.